 Trusts, Wills & Estates

 Nicholas is highly regarded in the field of trusts.
-Legal 500, ranking him as a leading silk, refers to his “great reputation”.
+Legal 500, ranking him as a leading silk, refers to his “great reputation” and describes him as "intellectually outstanding, but also approachable and accommodating."
 Chambers UK Bar calls him “one of the top experts in the international trust arena” and says, “Any superlative would not do him justice.
 His advice is superb, his drafting is elegant and he is tremendous in conference.”

 Chambers UK Bar (Trusts) & Chambers Global (Private Wealth) 2017 describe him as "Bright, up to speed and a lawyer with a very nice persuasive advocacy style.
 He's absolutely substance not show."